-This makes it super easy to install the productivity tool on Linux distributions like Ubuntu and Manjaro.
+This means it’s now super easy to install the productivity tool on Linux distributions like Ubuntu and Manjaro.

 Not familiar with Standard Notes?
-It’s a cross-platform note taking tool available on all major desktop operating systems, as well as mobile and web.
+It’s a cross-platform note taking tool available for all major desktop operating systems, as well as mobile and web.

 Using it you can create multiple notes, apply tags, search, and sync your stuff between devices securely, using end-to-end-encryption.

-Standard Notes is both open source and free to use — you can even run your own self-hosted server — but an “extended” plan is available for those who want to support the project and its ideas on how to do to dos.
+Standard Notes is open source and free to use, and you can even run your own self-hosted server.
+An “extended” plan is available for those who want to support the project, its development, and its ideas on how to do to dos.